Growyourbrand.net Reference notes on brand consequence May 2026

 The standards widened over time.
 Whole Foods says it bans 300+ ingredients from all food it sells, and its main standards page says the banned list reaches 550+ ingredients across food, beverages, supplements, body care, and household cleaning.

-Whole Foods belongs in the archive because grocery trust was not left as a soft health feeling.
+Whole Foods belongs in Grow Your Brand because grocery trust was not left as a soft health feeling.
 The company turned the store into a standards display.

 For operators, the rule is practical.
 If the brand depends on quality, make the standard visible in the buying moment.
 A rule hidden in a PDF cannot do the same work as a rule the customer keeps meeting in the aisle.